bombinisecurity/bombini/docs/src/events/procmon.md

 ## ProcessExec

-ProcessExec event represents a new executed process.
+ProcessExec event represents a new executed binary (execve).

 ```json
 {